-In a new report by Philip Shetler-Jones, an expert on international security and geopolitics and an associate fellow with the Council on Geostrategy, it is revealed how Britain’s allies seek to influence UK policy and commentary through a form of political operation that the Council on Geostrategy has named ‘Discursive Statecraft’.
+In a new report by Philip Shetler-Jones, an expert on international security and geopolitics and an associate fellow with the Council on Geostrategy, it is revealed how Britain’s allies seek to influence British policy and commentary through a form of political operation that the Council on Geostrategy has named ‘discursive statecraft’.

 The report examines a range of public statements, comments and written extracts from three countries of great geostrategic importance to the UK, allies the United States and Germany, and ‘quasi-ally’ Japan.
 Of these three, Japan stands out for its positive approach to UK policy and pro-active embrace of the UK’s exit from the European Union.

 In contrast, the second half of the ‘special relationship’, the US, has frequently tried to leverage the UK’s uniquely close relationship with America to its advantage by highlighting how particular policy shifts, such as Brexit or changes in defence spending, may imperil the future of that partnership.

 Germany, lastly, has repeatedly referred to the UK in terms far removed from the reality of the close UK-Germany security and diplomatic relationship, questioning Britain’s trustworthiness and commitment as an ally.
 This serves to cast doubt on the reliability of the UK as a partner and increasingly sets the stage for a more competitive relationship.